Grant Leadbitter

 Grant Leadbitter (born 7 January 1986) is an English former professional footballer who played as a midfielder.
 He made more than 500 appearances in the Premier League and Football League, which included 212 for Middlesbrough, 180 for Sunderland and 116 for Ipswich Town.
 Leadbitter retired at the end of the 2021 season, having won the EFL Trophy in his final season with Sunderland.

 Leadbitter played for Sunderland from 2003 until 2009 after rising as a product from the team's Youth Academy before signing for Ipswich Town.
 He spent seven seasons with Middlesbrough before finishing his career with Sunderland.
 In 2007 Leadbitter received a call-up for England U21, and featured for them three times.

-Leadbitter is now part of the Middlesbrough academy's coaching staff as an individual development coach.
+Leadbitter spent the 2021/2022 season gaining his UEFA A License.
+Since October 2022, he has been part of the first-team coaching staff at Middlesbrough.

 Early life

 Leadbitter was born in Chester-le-Street, County Durham.
 He grew up in Fence Houses as a Sunderland fan, and joined the Sunderland youth academy at the age of 16.
 He progressed through the ranks and represented England at the U19 level in 2002, scoring against Brazil to help England finish in the top four in the league tournament.